-emotional distress damages, those emotional distress damages are also entitled to tax-free treatment.
-Many plaintiffs struggle with the chicken-or-egg issue of what comes first.
+In contrast, if there are physical injuries or physical sickness first that produce related emotional distress damages, those emotional distress damages are also entitled to tax-free treatment.
+Many plaintiffs struggle with the chicken-oregg issue of what comes first.
 But theoretically, once you have a qualifying physical injury or physical sickness, all the compensatory damages can be tax free, even though most of the damages may be for emotional distress.

-Claims of post-traumatic stress disorder are increasingly common in employment litigation, and PTSD arguably should be viewed as physical sickness.
-There is no definitive tax authority stating that PTSD is or isn't within the scope of the section 104 exclusion.
-However, there is now reliable medical evidence that PTSD is a type of readily observable physical sickness and not merely a variety of emotional distress.
-A diagnosis of PTSD and the appropriate assertions of PTSD claims should be enough for the parties to treat it as within the section 104 exclusion.
+Claims of post-traumatic stress disorder (PTSD) are increasing common in employment litigation, and PTSD arguably should be viewed as physical sickness.
+There is no definitive tax authority stating that PTSD is or is not within the scope of the section 104 exclusion.
+However, there is now reliable medical evidence that PTSD is a type of readily observable physical sickness and is not merely a variety of emotional distress.
+A diagnosis of PTSD and the appropriate assertions of PTSD claims should enough for the parties to treat it as within the section 104 exclusion.